opt-out-tools/theory-of-online-misogyny/README.md

 # feminist-theory
-our qualitiative research around the topic of online misogyny
+our qualitiative research around the topic of online misogyny, **check out the wiki**